Accessibility Tools

 If you are coming here to modify or violate (enforce) an order you will need to bring that order with you.
 We do not have access to look up your case or see your case history.
 Should you not have these documents upon your arrival you will be asked to go to the courthouse to obtain copies, but please be aware that the court cannot always print these documents for you right away and at times will need to mail them to you once printed.
 If this happens you will need to re-schedule your appointment with our office.

-To ensure you have everything you may need for your appointment it’s best to bring the most recent family court orders (if any) as well as Judgment of Divorce AND Stipulation of Settlement with them.
+To ensure you have everything you may need for your appointment it’s best to bring the most recent family court orders (if any) as well as Judgment of Divorce AND Stipulation of Settlement with you.
 These need to be signed copies of your documents.

 PLEASE NOTE: